RivaD2/node-app/node-app/mongo-demo/mongodb-notes.md

             - I can customize a query by applying `limit()`, `sort(by passing object)`, and selecting properties that I want to return using `select()`
             - This is all part of building a more complex query

+8. ** Using `.find()`**

+            - find() in this practice app gets a list of documents
+            - .find() returns a Document Query obj and it is like a promise so we can await it and get result
+            - I can pass a filter in find() by adding key value pairs